nmcguinness/L8---OOP---Module-Content/README.md

    ├─ syllabus/
    ├─ assessments/
    │  └─ briefs/
-   └─ topics/
+   └─ topics/                         # notes, exercises, and challenges exercises for the module
-      └─ t01_arrays/
-         ├─ exercises/                # task descriptions/prompts
-         └─ challenges/               # larger/open-ended problems
 ```

 ---

-### How to use this repo
+## How to use this repo
 - Start with **syllabus/** to understand *what* we assess and *why*.
 - Check **assessments/briefs/** for the current CA/ICA brief and rubric.
 - Each week, open the matching folder in **topics/** (e.g., `t01-arrays/`):